asinfo

 The size, in bytes, of each element in the asinfo structure array.

-If we parse this line and refer to the description of asinfo above:
+Suppose we parse the following line and refer to the description of asinfo above:

 This entry's offset (displayed as a hexadecimal value) within the asinfo structure array.